bpapillon/spotify-sxsw-showlist/README.md

 # Spotify SXSW Showlist

 Use your Spotify playlists to find official and unofficial shows at SXSW.
+This web app is adapted from the [desktop version](https://github.com/billboebel/spotify-showlist), the API for which has been deprecated by Spotify.
 Updated for 2015.

 # Installation and Setup